ganeshabansa/MyFirstWebsite/README.md

 # MyFirstWebsite
-#MyFirstWebsite is always special for me.
-It's single page static website  it will take me around 1 day to complete.
-Most of the time has been gone to choose padding, margin and color
+#MyFirstWebsite always special for me.
+It's single page static website which took me around one day to complete.